Nesmith Point Hike

 - Crowded: No

 This hike starts in the John B Yeon State Park parking lot.
-This place might be the highest-theft lot in the gorge.
+This place might be the highest-theft lot in the Gorge.
 Leave your valuable things at home!
 You'll start up the trail, pass an old water tank, switchback, and come to a trail junction, all in the first 50 steps.
 Take the right trail fork, marked as the Nesmith Point Trail #428.

 The hike then continues up the Nesmith Point Trail and here we really mean up!
 Switchbacks are the norm, and they're pretty steep.
 However, you'll earn several viewpoints as rewards for your climbing, including views of Mount Adams, Mount Saint Helens, the south face of Beacon Rock, and most of the Washington side of the Columbia River Gorge, as well as good looks at the huge 1996 landslide that started from Nesmith and closed the freeway for days.
+You'll also start getting views across the McCord Creek drainage to the cliffs on the face of Wauneka Ridge.

 Climbers setting out for Nesmith Point in winter and early spring should watch trip reports for snow levels and trail conditions.
 While the lower part of the Nesmith Point Trail is navigable in moderate snow, it can disappear altogether on the upper reaches, causing climbers to drive their way straight up a ravine or simply kick-step a convenient path or two uphill.
 As with many higher-elevation hikes in the Gorge in winter, the ridge route to Nesmith Point can be equally difficult to trace, making snowshoes, effort, route-finding skills, and good judgment essential.